Controllable Text Generation with Neurally-Decomposed Oracle: Related Work

 \section{Related Work}

-\textbf {Controllable Text Generation with Auto-regressive Models} Most previous work on controllable text generation are based on the auto-regressive framework. \citet{zhang2022survey} summarize these methods into three categories: \emph{fine-tuning}, \emph{refact/retraining} and \emph{post-processing}.
-The first two categories, e.g., CTRL \citep{keskar2019ctrl}, prompt methods \citep{shin2020autoprompt,letster2021power,li2021prefix}, are usually weaker in controlling and inefficient in training considering the size of language models are dramatically increasing nowadays.
+\textbf {Controllable Text Generation with Auto-regressive Models.} Most previous work on controllable text generation are based on the auto-regressive framework. \citet{zhang2022survey} summarize these methods into three categories: \emph{fine-tuning}, \emph{refactor/retraining} and \emph{post-processing}.
+The first two categories, e.g., fine-tuning with control code~\citep{peng2018towards,keskar2019ctrl} or prompt-based methods \citep{sheng2020towards,shin2020autoprompt,letster2021power,li2021prefix}, are usually weaker in controllability and inefficient in training considering the size of language models are dramatically increasing nowadays.
 Generally, the post-processing methods are considered expensive in inference and low quality in generated texts.
-However, our framework, as a kind of post-processing method, is able to achieve high generation quality demonstrated in experiments and is efficient in the inference time.
+However, our framework, as a kind of post-processing method, is able to achieve high generation quality demonstrated in the experiments and maintains efficient inference.

-\textbf{Controllable Text Generation via Post-processing} There are two major lines in post-processing: (1) adapting the decoding algorithm and (2) guiding generation with an auxiliary model.
-For some token-level controlled generation tasks like lexically constrained generation, we can inject the constraints into the decoding algorithm (e.g., constrained beam search \citep{anderson2017guided} and NeuroLogic decoding \citep{lu2021neurologic}).
+\textbf{Controllable Text Generation via Post-processing.} There are two major lines in post-processing: (1) modifying the decoding algorithm and (2) guiding generation with an auxiliary model.
+For some token-level controlled generation tasks like lexically constrained generation, we can inject the constraints into the decoding algorithm (e.g., constrained beam search \citep{anderson2017guided,post2018fast} and NeuroLogic decoding \citep{lu2021neurologic, lu2022neurologic}).
 Though shown effectiveness in lexically constrained generation, these algorithmic methods fail to fundamentally touch the token distribution, and are hard to handle other abstract attributes.

 In the second line, PPLM \citep{dathathri2020pplm} proposes an auxiliary discriminator for the expected attribute to guide the model; GeDi \citep{krause2021gedi} and DEXPERTS \citep{liu2021dexpert} apply contrastive learning and train an auxiliary language model to reweight the token distribution in each step; Plug-and-Blend \citep{lin2021plug} further extends the GeDi framework by adding a planner architecture.
 FUDGE \citep{yang2021fudge} leverages external token-level oracle to train a discriminator for guiding the base model.
 These methods either require external token-level oracle guidance or auxiliary labeled datasets to train the auxiliary models.
 However, the distribution of the data used to train the auxiliary model is different from what the based model is trained on.
 This distributional discrepancy causes the drop of generating quality as we will show in the experiments.
 For example, given a controlling attribute $a$, Fudge generates next token $y_i$ based on Bayesian rule $P(y_i|\prefix i,a)\propto P(a|\mathbf{y}_{\leq i})P(y_i|\prefix i)$.
 However, their $P(a|\mathbf{y}_{\leq i})$ and $P(y_i|\prefix i)$ are not estimated based on the same distribution.
 In contrast, NADO is trained with data sampled from the base model.
 Therefore, it learns to incorporate with the base model, which avoids the distributional discrepancy.
 We also provide a principle, theoretical framework to discuss the optimal solution of incorporating the sequence-level oracle.